RamiroHR/multilingual-global-events-app/README.md

 - Create the mock events (mix of online and offline events) from the file `src/mocks/events.ts`
 - Set up event participants and relationships as describen in the file `src/mocks/events.ts`

-To seed the database with mock data execute:
+To seed the database with mock data: apply prisma migrations, then execute:

 ```bash
 npm run seed